 Meetings are held for MARES members once each quarter where training is offered on local specific topics.
 These meetings are shown on the MARES calendar.

 Santa Clara County ARES/RACES/ACS offers a number of training courses.
 These classes can be taken by any interested Amateur Radio Operator.
 The classes are free and are generally held on a Saturday morning for 3 hours.

 This training also meets the requirements for participation in the Mutual Aid Communicator MAC program.
 You do not need to participate in the MAC program to take these classes.

 FEMA courses provide background into the Incident Command System (ICS) and the National Incident Management System (NIMS).
-These independent study courses explain how an agency or agencies responded to an event and are required in order to obtain site access, qualifications, and ID Badges.
-These free courses can be completed on-line using the links provided.
+These independent study courses explain how an agency or agencies responded to an event and are required by the City of Milpitas for all RACES members.
+They are web-based and take an hour or two each to complete.

 IS-100.C Introduction to Incident Command System (ICS) introduces ICS and provides the foundation for higher level ICS training.
 This course describes the history, features and principles, and organizational structure of the Incident Command System.
 It also explains the relationship between ICS and the National Incident Management System (NIMS).

 IS-200.B ICS for Single Resources and Initial Action Incidents.
 This course is designed to enable personnel to operate efficiently during an incident or event within the Incident Command System.

 IS-700.B National Incident Management System (NIMS), An Introduction.
 This course provides an overview of NIMS.
 The National Incident Management System defines the comprehensive approach guiding the whole community - all levels of government, nongovernmental organizations (NGO), and the private sector - to work together seamlessly to prevent, protect against, mitigate, respond to, and recover from the effects of incidents.
 The course provides learners with a basic understanding of NIMS concepts, principles, and components.